BROOKE BELISLE, Assistant Professor

 Ph.D.
 University of California, Berkeley

-Brooke Belisle researches and teaches the history and theory of photography, cinema, and digital media.
+Brooke Belisle researches and teaches comparatively across the history and theory of media aesthetics.
 Her work focuses on the recurrent disruptions and possibilities of “new media,” exploring emergent formats and experimental practices that echo across different historical periods of technological and social transformation.
-She directs the Stony Brook working group in Media, Art, Culture, and Technology and is an editor of the Journal of Visual Culture.
+She directs the Stony Brook working group in Media, Art, Culture, and Technology, has been co-chair of the CinemArts interest group of the Society of Cinema and Media Studies, and is an editor of the Journal of Visual Culture.
+Her work has been supported by long term fellowships from the American Council of Learned Societies, The Getty Foundation, the National Endowment for the Humanities, and the Library Company of Philadelphia.

 Belisle completed a PhD at UC Berkeley in Rhetoric, with additional emphases in Film and in New Media; a hands-on master’s degree in digital media at New York University’s Interactive Telecommunications Program; and a bachelor’s degree in English at Princeton University.
-From 2013-2015 she served as an American Council of Learned Societies (ACLS) New Faculty Fellow in the Department of Cultural Analysis and Theory at Stony Brook.
+She advises MA, MFA, and PhD students across a broad range of interdisciplinary research and practice in art and art history, film and media studies, philosophy and visual culture.